-The Group uses a provision matrix to calculate expected credit loss for trade receivables.
+The Group and the Company use a provision matrix to calculate expected credit loss for trade receivables.
 The provision rates are based on number of days past due.

-The provision matrix is initially based on the Group's historical observed default rates.
+The provision matrix is initially based on the Group's and the Company's historical observed default rates.
 The Group will calibrate the matrix to adjust the historical credit loss experience.
 At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analysed.

 The assessment of the correlation between historical observed default rates, forecast economic conditions and expected credit loss is a significant estimate.
-The Group's historical credit loss experience and forecast of economic conditions may not be representative of customer's actual default in the future.
-Information about the expected credit loss on the Group's and the Company's trade receivables is disclosed in Note 11.
+The Group's and the Company's historical credit loss experience and forecast of economic conditions may not be representative of customer's actual default in the future.
+Information about the expected credit loss on the Group's and the Company's trade receivables are disclosed in Note 11.